Born on the Fourth of July (film): Filming

 Principal photography was scheduled to begin in September 1988, but did not commence until mid-October of that year.
 Studio executive Pollock planned an initial budget of $14 million, but the film went over budget.
 The high production costs prompted Stone and Cruise to waive their salaries and instead receive a percentage of the box office gross.
 The final production cost of the film was $17.8 million.
 The film was cinematographer Robert Richardson's fifth collaboration with Stone, and their first to be shot in the anamorphic format.
-Richardson shot the film using Panavision cameras and lenses, and primarily utilized 35 mm film stocks; 16 mm and Super 16 mm stocks were also used to film the scene of Kovic demonstrating at the 1972 Republican National Convention, blended with archive footage of the actual event.
+Richardson shot the film using Panavision cameras and lenses, and primarily used 35 mm film stocks; 16 mm and Super 16 mm stocks were also used to film the scene of Kovic demonstrating at the 1972 Republican National Convention, blended with archive footage of the actual event.

 Filming began in Dallas, Texas, for scenes set in the United States.
-The Elmwood neighborhood of Oak Cliff doubled for Massapequa.The Kimball High school Band And staff appeared in the parade scenes and the dramatic prom scene featuring Sedgwick and Cruise.
+The Elmwood neighborhood of Oak Cliff doubled for Massapequa.
+The Kimball High School band and staff appeared in the parade scenes and the dramatic prom scene featuring Sedgwick and Cruise.
 The Dallas Convention Center was used to re-create the 1972 Republican National Convention in Miami, Florida.
 The filmmakers also shot scenes at the Parkland Memorial Hospital, which stood in for the Bronx Veterans Hospital in New York.
 They also filmed on soundstages at Las Colinas Studios in Irving, Texas.
 The Philippines stood in for scenes set in Vietnam and Mexico.
 Stone originally wanted to shoot on location in Vietnam but was unable to do so, due to unresolved conflicts between that country and the United States.
 Principal photography wrapped in December 1988, after 65 days of filming.

 After viewing a rough cut of the film, Universal demanded that the ending, which depicted Kovic's appearance at the 1976 Democratic National Convention, be reshot.
 The original scene was shot in Dallas, with 600 extras, but the studio was dissatisfied with the filmed footage, and requested that Stone make it "bigger and better".
 The scene was reshot in July 1989 at The Forum arena in Inglewood, California.
 Filming lasted one day, with 6,000 extras.
 The reshoot ended up costing $500,000.